 Coluber constrictor foxii

 When hunting they hold up their heads up and move very fast through brushes using their keen eyesight.
-The blue racer will try to escape into the bushes if threatened, but they are very capable of inflicting a painful bite if cornered.
+The blue racer will try to escape into the bush and may even climb into low bushes or small trees if threatened.
+Even though they are non-venomous, they are still very capable of inflicting a painful bite if cornered.

 We usually catch only a glimpse of them as they disappear quickly through the vegetation.
 When threatened, they vibrate their tails to make a buzzing sound that works as a warning and for that reason are often mistaken for rattlesnakes.